cairn-monnaie/cel/docs/dev.md

     **Warning** : If a test executes a transaction in the Cyclos database, a kind of dissociation between MySQL and Cyclos database may occur, as the corresponding transaction would be rolled back (see Tests isolation part above).

-     _Concrete example_ : The user John Doe, in a functional test, has its access changed to 'disabled' state (means he cannot access the Symfony app from login/password).
+     _Concrete example_ :
+     The user John Doe, in a functional test, has its access changed to 'disabled' state (means he cannot access the Symfony app from login/password).
 Our disabling process ensures the user is also disabled on Cyclos side.
 As the Symfony database is rolled back at test end, we finally get, at the beginning of next test :
       * John Doe is disabled on Cyclos side
       * John Doe is enabled on Symfony side

+     _Workaround_ :
-     _Workaround_ : if a test executes a transaction in the Cyclos database, either :
+     If a test executes a transaction in the Cyclos database, either :
      * explicitly commit the transaction before the end of the test
        ```
        public function testMyTestWhichChangesCyclosDatabase()